COEN498-691-PROJECT/ML_project/README.md

 8.  **Select Trust notebook**

 9.  **Run all cells or each cell one by one**
-    Warning may appear which can be ignored for the current project.
+It will take a few minutes to run all the cells.
+Warnings may appear which can be ignored for the current project.
+Each tfx component has an interactive table created with interactive context.
+The trainer has an interactive TensorBoard.

 ### Collaborators